CyberKnife FAQ (Frequently Asked Questions)

 Conventional radiation therapy administers a broad beam of low-dose radiation from only a few directions over a longer period of time.
 This limits how closely the tumor is covered with radiation and also exposes some of the healthy surrounding tissue to radiation.

 Since CyberKnife radiosurgery delivers higher-dose, targeted beams (with sub-millimeter accuracy), it limits damage to surrounding tissue and requires fewer treatment sessions.
+Learn more about CyberKnife, request an appointment online.

 How does CyberKnife precisely focus the radiation?